Gabapentin Sandoz®

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.

-Patient and care givers should be alert and monitor for signs and symptoms of suicide, these include:
+Patients and caregivers should be alert and monitor for signs and symptoms of suicide, these include:

 - thoughts or talk of death or suicide